Fundamental Research Exclusion

-As used in the export control regulations, fundamental research includes basic or applied research in science and/or engineering at an accredited institution of higher learning in the United States, where the resulting information is ordinarily published and shared broadly in the scientific community.
-Fundamental research is distinguished from other types of research that results in information, which is restricted for proprietary reasons or restricted pursuant to specific U.S. government access and dissemination controls.
-If the research falls under the Fundamental Research Exclusion, no further concern about the need for an export license would arise.
+As used in the export control regulations, 'fundamental research' means basic or applied research in science and/or engineering at an accredited institution of higher learning in the United States, where the resulting information is ordinarily published and shared broadly in the scientific community, as distinguished from proprietary research and from industrial development, design, production, and product utilization, the results of which ordinarily are restricted for proprietary or national security reasons.
+[NSDD189]

 OSU research will not be deemed to qualify for this exclusion if: (1) OSU or the OSU Investigator accepts any restrictions on the publication of the information resulting from the research, other than limited pre-publication review by research sponsors to ensure that proprietary information is not inadvertently disclosed in publication or to ensure that the publication will not compromise the patent rights of the sponsor; or (2) the research is federally funded, and specific access and dissemination controls regarding the resulting information have been accepted by OSU or the Investigator.

-IMPORTANT NOTE: Remember three key facts about the Fundamental Research Exclusion: (1) it applies only to the dissemination of research data and information, not to the transmission of material goods.
+IMPORTANT NOTE: Remember three key facts about the Fundamental Research Exception: (1) it applies only to the dissemination of research data and information, not to the development or transfer of commodities.

-The following NEVER qualify for the Fundamental Research Exclusion:
+The following may not qualify for the Fundamental Research Exception:

 • Physical goods